carbonplan/research/articles/dac-calculator-explainer/index.md

 The first scenario uses natural gas combined with carbon capture and storage (NGCC) to supply electricity for the DAC plant, while natural gas combustion meets the thermal energy requirements.
 A key issue when considering NGCC for powering DAC is that any greenhouse gas emissions created in the process reduce the effective net removal, and thus increase the net removal cost.
 The model assumes that natural gas combustion for electricity production is coupled with carbon capture at 90% capture efficiency.
 The remaining 10% of emissions from electricity production are considered net emissions and factored into net removed cost.
 Additionally, the model assumes that all the natural gas combusted for thermal energy is co-captured by the process, resulting in no emissions from combustion.

-For natural gas we also have to consider leakage, which is substantial — we use a default rate of 2.2% but rates as high as 3.7% have been reported for the Permian Basin region of the United States.<Reference color={meta.color} data={sidenotes[3]}/> In the model, we assume that some fraction of natural gas is lost to the atmosphere during processing or distribution, with the fraction controlled by a leakage rate parameter.
+For natural gas we also have to consider leakage, which is substantial — we use a default rate of 2.2% but rates as high as 3.7% have been reported for the Permian Basin region of the United States.<Cite id='zhang.2020'/> In the model, we assume that some fraction of natural gas is lost to the atmosphere during processing or distribution, with the fraction controlled by a leakage rate parameter.
 Methane, a primary component of natural gas, has a higher [global warming potential (GWP)](https://cdrprimer.org/read/chapter-4) than CO₂.
 The model uses a GWP 100 of 32 to calculate the CO₂ equivalent of methane emissions, which are then factored into the net removed cost.
-As we will show below, given the definition of net removed cost, it is possible to create parameter scenarios with NGCC that do not achieve net carbon removal, because emissions are too large.<Reference color={meta.color} data={sidenotes[4]}/> The costs we report do not include non-greenhouse gas negative externalities that result from continued use of and dependence on fossil energy, which could be a critical factor in considering different energy sources for DAC.
+As we will show below, given the definition of net removed cost, it is possible to create parameter scenarios with NGCC that do not achieve net carbon removal, because emissions are too large.<Cite id='grubert.twitter'/> The costs we report do not include non-greenhouse gas negative externalities that result from continued use of and dependence on fossil energy, which could be a critical factor in considering different energy sources for DAC.

 In the second scenario, wind turbines are used to continuously power the DAC plant which requires over-producing electricity during windy times and storing the excess electricity in lithium-ion batteries.
 The energy storage allows the DAC plant to continuously use electricity produced from wind, even when the wind turbines are unable to produce electricity (i.e. when the air is still).
 In this scenario, electric resistance heating is used to meet the thermal demands of the system as opposed to the combustion of natural gas in the first scenario.